 We also visit Lambeth Palace’s famous library, now housed in the Great Hall, rebuilt in 1663 by Archbishop Juxon after its destruction by Oliver Cromwell.
 Juxon used medieval hammer and beam construction for the roof, recalling the earlier building.
 The library houses the major archive of the Anglican Church and many famous books.
 We will be shown some of the remarkable treasures of the Library including a Great Bible (i.e. large in size); a medieval manuscript possibly commissioned by King Stephen (c.1096-1154); and a rare copy of the Gutenberg Bible (subject to availability and confirmation closer to the date).

-The afternoon will be at leisure with an optional visit to the Waddesdon Bequest at the British Museum, a new gallery showing the priceless gift of Baron Ferdinand Rothschild and named after his rich estate that we visit later on tour.
-There will also be an opportunity to visit Maggs Brothers, one of the world’s oldest antiquarian booksellers, at their new premises in Bedford Square, Bloomsbury.
+The rest of the afternoon will be at leisure with the opportunity to visit Maggs Brothers, one of the world’s oldest antiquarian booksellers, at their main premises in Bedford Square, Bloomsbury.
 (Overnight London) B

 Cambridge - 5 nights

 Day 6: Saturday 6 October, London – Cambridge

 - The Waddesdon Bequest at The British Museum